Fraud Blocker

 Ready to Make a Difference?

-📞 Contact InterCoast Colleges today to learn more about their Alcohol and Drug Counseling Studies program.
+📞 Contact InterCoast Colleges today to learn more about their Alcohol and Drug Counseling Studies program and take the first step toward becoming an RADT in California.

-👉 Click here to explore InterCoast’s training program
+👉 Click here to explore InterCoast’s RADT training program

 Be the reason someone finds hope.
 Your journey toward a career in addiction recovery starts now.